petitapetitio/dash-with-redux/README.md

 Mixer Button(href=...) et state["url"]["href"].

-## Location in the state or not

-- advantages : homogènité
-- points de vigilance
-- inconvénients
-  - callback for each url
-  - you cannot navigate through direct url then (this is in facts very inconvenient)

 ## Benefits

-- Testability
-- Clear intent (actions are focused and express the intent)
-- Simplify form validation and the logic associated to user feedbacks
+Simplify form validation and the logic associated to user feedbacks
-- Decouple the state from the layout

-Dash recommended approach is fine for prototypes.

-When the app get richer, you may want to use this pattern to keep the logic clear.

 If you know from start you are building a rich app, you may want to start with another technology from the beginning.

+I'm very open to change my mind. and please prove me I'm wrong.
+But if find it lacks building custom components easily.